Skip to Main Content

 When completing your application you'll have the option to upload unofficial transcripts, unofficial test scores, supplemental materials, and recommender information, if required.
 You may login to your Application Status Portal at any time to view your application checklist, uploaded materials, and edit and remind recommenders.

 After all of the required materials and application fee have been received and your application checklist is complete, your application will be forwarded to your Graduate Program Director.
-You will be notified to the update to your application status via email.
+You will be notified about the update to your application status via email.

 Some programs will waitlist applicants.
 Waitlisted applicants are asked to complete the Reply to Waitlist Offer through their Application Status Portal.